Wat Plai Laem Koh Samui: Is It Worth Visiting With Kids in 2026?

 Thank you for reading and for making me part of your day!
 Yours, Lulu

-What are the opening hours of Wat Plai Laem in 2025 and 2026?
+What are the opening hours of Wat Plai Laem in 2026?

 Is Wat Plai Laem free to visit?